LegionnaireLenny/yt-dl-metagen/Readme.md

 # About
 *yt-dl-metagen* is a simple GUI wrapper for downloading and extracting audio from Youtube playlists using youtube-dl, with the option of automatically filling in additional metadata for the downloaded files.
 Currently, only the Ogg Vorbis (.ogg) format is supported.
 Other formats can be specified by manually editing *ripper.py* before running the program.

+Only supported on Windows.

 # Setting up yt-dl-metagen